Taming-the-BEAST/Skyline-plots/README.md

 Tracer ([http://beast.community/tracer](http://beast.community/tracer)) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
 We will be using Tracer v{{ page.tracerversion }}.

-### R
+### R / RStudio

-We will be using [R](\href{https://www.r-project.org) to analyze the output of the birth-death skyline plot.
-We will start the provided R-script from the terminal, hence there is no need for applications like RStudio, which provides a graphical user interface for R. If you prefer using RStudio feel free to do so.
+We will be using [R](\href{https://www.r-project.org) to analyze the output of the Birth-Death Skyline plot.
+[RStudio](https://www.rstudio.com/) provides a user-friendly graphical user interface to R that makes it easier to edit and run scripts.
+(It is not necessary to use RStudio for this tutorial).

 ----

-# Practical: Bayesian and Birth-death Skyline Plots
+# Practical: Bayesian and Birth-Death Skyline Plots

 In this tutorial we will estimate the dynamics of the Egyptian Hepatitis C epidemic from genetic sequence data collected in 1993.